Pairing around a Single Dirac Point: A Unifying View of Kohn-Luttinger Superconductivity in Chern Bands, Quarter Metals, and Topological Surface States: Superconductivity of Ideal Dirac Cones

 Motivated by graphene, we now consider the case of two isotropic Dirac cones of opposite chirality (each with an additional degeneracy due to spin): \bea H_0 = v_F \sum_{|\vec{k}|<\Lambda } \sum_{\nu, s =\pm1} \boldsymbol{\psi}^{\dagger}_{\bk,\nu,s} ( \nu k_x \sigma^x + k_y \sigma^y) \boldsymbol{\psi}_{\bk,\nu,s} , \eea where $\nu$ is the valley index, $s$ is the spin index, and \( \boldsymbol{\psi}_{\bk,\nu,s} = \big(c_{\bk,\nu,s,a},\, c_{\bk,\nu,s,b}\big)^{T} \) with $a,b$ the two orbitals in the unit cell.
 We consider the case of an intraorbital Hubbard interaction, which corresponds to an on-site Hubbard term on the honeycomb lattice.

 As shown in Appendix~\ref{AppGraphene}, we were able to calculate the pairing kernel and solve the linearized gap equation analytically for this model.
 We find that both $d\pm id$ and $f$-wave superconducting orders are favored, with a spin-singlet order parameter $\Delta_\nu(\theta) = \nu e^{\pm i \theta}$ for $d\pm id$ and a spin-triplet order parameter $\Delta_\nu(\theta) = \nu $ for $f$-wave, with $\theta$ the angle around the Fermi pockets and $\nu = \pm 1$ the pocket index.
 (The Fermi surface is composed of two pockets, one in each valley).
+On the honeycomb lattice, both pairing symmetries are realized by nearest-neighbor (and thus inter-sublattice) pairing~\cite{PhysRevB.99.165112,Li_2022}.
 Both have an effective interaction in the Cooper channel (normalized by $(U/t)^2$) given by: \bea |V_{\text{eff},d\pm id}|, |V_{\text{eff},f}| \sim v_F \Lambda. \eea Remarkably, $V_\text{eff}$ does not vanish as $k_F \to 0$.
 Our analysis (see Appendix~\ref{AppGraphene}) has revealed that interband effects are crucial to favor this robust pairing in the limit of $k_F \to 0$.
-As explained in Section~\ref{Sec:interband}, interband fluctuations dominate in the limit of $k_F \ll \Lambda$ since they can be integrated over a region of area $\sim \Lambda^2$, with a contribution of the form: \bea \Gamma^{(2)}_{+-}(\bk_1,\bk_2) \sim \int d\theta \int_{k_F}^{\Lambda} dp \frac{p}{|\epsilon_\vec{p}| + |\epsilon_{\vec{p}+\vec{q}}|} F(\vec{p},\vec{q}) \eea The energy penalty in the denominator increases with $p$, but only linearly so in the case of Dirac electrons, and it thus compensated by the added phase space for larger $p$.
+As explained in Section~\ref{Sec:interband}, interband fluctuations dominate in the limit of $k_F \ll \Lambda$ since they can be integrated over a region of area $\sim \Lambda^2$, with a contribution of the form: \bea \Gamma^{(2)}_{+-}(\bk_1,\bk_2) \sim \int d\theta \int_{k_F}^{\Lambda} dp \frac{p}{|\epsilon_\vec{p}| + |\epsilon_{\vec{p}+\vec{q}}|} F(\vec{p},\vec{q}) \eea The energy penalty in the denominator increases with $p$, but only linearly so in the case of Dirac electrons, and is thus compensated by the added phase space for larger $p$.
 Notably, for the single Dirac cone, interband fluctuations gave a repulsive contribution, whereas here it is attractive.
 This difference can be traced back to the sign change in $\Delta(k)$ between the two different valleys, which is present for both $d\pm i d$ and $f$-wave: this sign change makes it possible to turn the $\propto \Lambda$ contribution into an attractive one, which is not possible for a single Dirac cone.